Church of the East: Early history

-Although the Nestorian community traced their history to the 1st century AD, the Church of the East first achieved official state recognition from the Sasanian Empire in the 4th century with the accession of Yazdegerd I (reigned 399–420) to the throne of the Sasanian Empire.
-The policies of the Sasanian Empire, which encouraged syncretic forms of Christanity, greatly influenced the Church of the East.
+Although the East Syriac Christian community traced their history to the 1st century AD, the Church of the East first achieved official state recognition from the Sasanian Empire in the 4th century with the accession of Yazdegerd I (reigned 399–420) to the throne of the Sasanian Empire.
+The policies of the Sasanian Empire, which encouraged syncretic forms of Christianity, greatly influenced the Church of the East.

 The early Church had branches that took inspiration from Neo-Platonism, other Near Eastern religions like Judaism, and other forms of Christianity.

 In 410, the Synod of Seleucia-Ctesiphon, held at the Sasanian capital, allowed the church's leading bishops to elect a formal Catholicos (leader).
 Catholicos Isaac was required both to lead the Assyrian Christian community and to answer on its behalf to the Sasanian emperor.

 Under pressure from the Sasanian Emperor, the Church of the East sought to increasingly distance itself from the Pentarchy (at the time being known as the church of the Eastern Roman Empire).
 Therefore, in 424, the bishops of the Sasanian Empire met in council under the leadership of Catholicos Dadishoʿ (421–456) and determined that they would not, henceforth, refer disciplinary or theological problems to any external power, and especially not to any bishop or church council in the Roman Empire.

 Thus, the Mesopotamian churches did not send representatives to the various church councils attended by representatives of the "Western Church".
 Accordingly, the leaders of the Church of the East did not feel bound by any decisions of what came to be regarded as Roman Imperial Councils.
 Despite this, the Creed and Canons of the First Council of Nicaea of 325, affirming the full divinity of Christ, were formally accepted at the Council of Seleucia-Ctesiphon in 410.
 The church's understanding of the term hypostasis differs from the definition of the term offered at the Council of Chalcedon of 451.
 For this reason, the Assyrian Church has never approved the Chalcedonian definition.

 The theological controversy that followed the Council of Ephesus in 431 proved a turning point in the Christian Church's history.
 The Council condemned as heretical the Christology of Nestorius, whose reluctance to accord the Virgin Mary the title Theotokos "God-bearer, Mother of God" was taken as evidence that he believed two separate persons (as opposed to two united natures) to be present within Christ.

 The Sasanian Emperor, hostile to the Byzantines, saw the opportunity to ensure the loyalty of his Christian subjects and lent support to the Nestorian Schism.
 The Emperor took steps to cement the primacy of the Nestorian party within the Assyrian Church of the East, granting its members his protection, and executing the pro-Roman Catholicos Babowai in 484, replacing him with the Nestorian Bishop of Nisibis, Barsauma.
 The Catholicos-Patriarch Babai (497–503) confirmed the association of the Assyrian Church with Nestorianism.